-The Councillors and I are pleased to release the proposed Budget 2016/2017 to the community for comment and public submissions.
+The Councillors and I are pleased to release the Budget 2016/2017 to the community.
 This budget builds on our Council Plan 2013-2017 vision which focuses on the following five key areas:

 - Active and Engaged Community (Social)

 - Enhancing the Environment (Natural)

 - Economic Prosperity (Economic)

 - Quality Infrastructure (Built)

 - High Performing Organisation (Leadership and Governance).